TosbackCgusBridge-Bot/CGUs-versions/Aeropostale/Privacy Policy.md

 limited-edition global "Oneness" collection
 inspired by the vibrant streets of Mexico City.

-Shop the Girls Collection Shop the Guys Collection

-Where we come together as one.
-Tag **@aeropostale** and **#AeroWorld** for a chance to be
-featured on our site **#InAero**
+Enter Aero World

+#StayHomeWithAero

+Just because we're staying home,
+doesn't mean we can't stay
-Where we come together as one.
+connected.
+Let's come together to
-Tag **@aeropostale** and **#AeroWorld** for a chance to
-be featured on our site **#InAero**

-CLEARANCE

-UP TO

-80% OFF

-Can't-miss styles.
-OMG prices.

-Shop Girls Shop Guys Meet Rylie

-Rylie was adopted by Aero through Best Friends Animal
-Society.
-Follow her journey as the newest member of
-the Aero family on Instagram **@RylieTheRescue**.

-Rylie was adopted by Aero through Best Friends
-Animal Society.
-Follow her journey as the newest
-member of the Aero family on Instagram
-**@RylieTheRescue**.

-To join Aero in donating over $400,000 to Best Friends
-Animal Society, round up your change to the nearest
-dollar or donate the amount of your choice in stores.

-To join Aero in donating over $400,000 to Best
-Friends Animal Society, round up your change to
-the nearest dollar or donate the amount of your
-choice in stores.
+support one another.
+Unity is more
+important than ever.

+#StayHomeWithAero

+Just because we're staying home, doesn't mean we can't
+stay connected.
+Let's come together to support one
+another.
+Unity is more important than ever.

-Learn More About Rylie Learn More About Rylie <div class="browser-compatibility-alert">. <i class="fa fa-exclamation-triangle fa-2x pull-left"></i>. <p class="browser-error">Your browser's Javascript functionality is turned off.
-Please turn it on so that you can experience the full capabilities of this site.</p>. </div>.
-SIGN UP for email SIGN UP FOR AÉROPOSTALE EMAILS TO GET THE LATEST STYLES &.
+<div class="browser-compatibility-alert">. <i class="fa fa-exclamation-triangle fa-2x pull-left"></i>. <p class="browser-error">Your browser's Javascript functionality is turned off.
+Please turn it on so that you can experience the full capabilities of this site.</p>. </div>.**** ****SIGN UP for email SIGN UP FOR AÉROPOSTALE EMAILS TO GET THE LATEST STYLES &.
 OFFERS

 For more information, please see our **Privacy Policy**.
 California residents, see our **California Privacy Notice** and **Do Not Sell My Personal Information** page.